By

 Other writing tips:

-Studies by Web consultants have shown that online readers are likely to quickly scan a page, scrolling down it, before deciding whether or not they'll read it.
+Studies by Web consultants have shown that online readers are likely to quickly scan a page, reading from left to right, then scrolling down it in an F-shaped pattern, before deciding whether or not they'll stay with it.
 Thus when you package content for the Web, it's wise to

 make it easy to scan.